MatthewWaldner/sepsis/README.md

 ## Installation

-Either create a clone in the github broswer or enter "git clone https://github.com/MatthewWaldner/sepsis" in your terminal.
+Either download from the github broswer or enter "git clone https://github.com/MatthewWaldner/sepsis" in your terminal.
 All scripts are usable upon download.

 ## Quick Start

 ##### Creating mixed short read datasets on your computer to use SepSIS as a strain subsequence difference engine:

+1. Recomended: Trim the reads using a read trimming software for quality control.
+2. Run
+3. Concatenate the separate R1 reads together and the R2 reads together in the terminal.
+  Ex: cat Strain1_R1.fastq Strain2_R1.fastq > Strain1and2_R1.fastq
+4.

 ##### Using SepSIS to extract strain-specifc subsequences from a sequenced short read dataset originating from non-clonal samples:

-1. Recomended: Trim the reads using a read trimming software.
+1. Recomended: Trim the reads using a read trimming software for quality control.
 2. Assemble the bacterial short reads using SPAdes:
-  Ex:
+  Ex: spades.py -k 21,33,55,77,99,121 --careful --pe1-1 PATH_TO_READ_FOLDER/Sample1_R1.fastq --pe1-2 PATH_TO_READ_FOLDER/Sample1_R2.fastq -o PATH_TO_OUTPUT_FOLDER/Sample1
 3. Run SepSIS on the assembly_graph.fastg file using RUNMODES ORGANIC_Z or ORGANIC_P.
-  Ex:
+  Ex: PATH_TO_SepSIS_FOLDER/SepSIS.py --RUNMODE ORGANIC_P --SUBMODE CYCLIC --fastgFileIn PATH_TO_OUTPUT_FOLDER/Sample1/assembly_graph.fastg --ScoreValue 20 --outDirectory PATH_TO_OUTPUT_FOLDER/Sample1

 ## Data Preprocessing